 Nine Ideas for Making the Most of Instructional Time

-1. Teach routines and procedures for handing in papers, lining up, transition times, etc. Students should know exactly what is expected so time is not wasted and you don't find yourself answering questions about how, when, and where.
+So much for students to learn and so little time!
+We all feel the time crunch, each and every day.
+There isn't anything we can about the number of minutes in the school day, but we can do a few things to make the most of those minutes.
+Here are nine suggestions for stretching instructional time:1.
+Teach routines and procedures for handing in papers, lining up, transition times, etc. Students should know exactly what is expected so time is not wasted and you don't find yourself answering questions about how, when, and where.
 A bunch of time can be saved in the little details.
 Start teaching routines on the first day of school and reinforce them as needed.

 2. Have your students start the school day when they walk into the classroom, not when the bell rings.
 Teach the beginning of day procedures, such as: put your backpack away, hand in your homework, make your lunch choice, and sharpen your pencils.
 These things should become an automatic part of arriving in the classroom.
 Hold students accountable for doing these things without a reminder.
 Post a reminder list in the classroom or put it on student desktops.